leonawicz/tabr/cran-comments.md

 ## This is an update release.

 * Several new functions added, including corresponding documentation, examples, vignettes and unit tests.
+* Now skipping one long-running (but successful) unit test that previously caused a CRAN auto-rejection and request for resubmission with fix.

 ## Downstream dependencies